nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 Introduction to Computer Security

 *Security*
-- Confidentiality: authorised --> Authenticity
+- **Confidentiality**: Authorization, Authenticity
+	- not on physical security
-- Integrity: The data is untampered and uncorrupted
+- **Integrity**: The data is untampered and uncorrupted
+	- backups
+	- checksums
+	- data correcting codes
+	- not on metadata
-- Availability: accessible
+- **Availability**: accessible
+	- physical protections
+	- computational redundancies

 *Trust*
 - Assurance: The means to know that the system is secure